" A wardrobe built in, you'll never forget."

 I felt such a sense of relief after getting everything built out!
 Now for the trim.
 The trimming portion always makes the built-ins look clean!
 I went back through to add 1x2 trim to all of the sections of the wardrobe.

-Now, with the Shoe Built In and the Wardrobe all built out, it's time to add some drawers, sand this baby down and paint!
+Now, with the Shoe Built In and the Wardrobe all built out, it's time to sand this baby down and paint!
 The next time you see this closet, she will be all finished and ready to organize.
 I don't want to give too much away, so here is one last look before the final reveal!
 Can't wait for you guys to see!!

 and as always, thanks for reading guys, XOXO Ashley.